How to Create a Messaging App Like WhatsApp or Slack

 What’s more, this part of your project “How to make an app like Slack” should include monetization tactics.

 The overall project costs fully depend on the number of features, number of platforms and time frame you set for the app release.

 This step requires a holistic approach.
 Start with the stack of WhatsApp and Slack comparison, and then choose stack for your app.
 The next one is two-fold: define the possible challenges during the development process and ways to overcome them.
 Find out what is the average timing for creating a messaging app.
-And last but not least: look for an outsourcing company that will comply with your requirements.
+And last but not least: look for an outsourcing software development company that will comply with your requirements.

 What Are The Must-Have Features for a Messaging App?

 On the whole, the functionalities of the messaging app are rich and flexible to the user’s adjustments.
 So to keep up with the competition, you need to consider including such essential features as:

 - Registration and contact integration.
 Provide your future users with authentication via phone number, email or social media profiles.
 The next step after signing in is contact list importing.